ThomasChambers15243/FalTracker/README.md

   stannaryKitchenOt Shows the opening times for the Stannary Kitchen susCafe           Shows whether or not the Sustainability Cafe is open susCafeOt         Shows the opening times for the Sustainability Cafe

-Type ?help command for more info on a command.
-You can also type ?help category for more info on a category.
 ```